From Winston Churchill to Michelle Obama, Frank Sinatra to HM The Queen: that is quite some roll-call of CREED-lovers.

-In 1760, James Henry Creed opened his business on Mayfair’s Conduit Street – and soon began to offer fine fragrances to London’s elegant elite.
+In 1760, James Henry Creed opened his business on Conduit Street – and soon began to offer fine fragrances to London’s elegant elite.
 In 1781, he created Royal English Leather in honour of King George III – and it remains in CREED‘s collection today, a wearable, splashable part of scent history.
 (Read the family’s fascinating lineage here.)

 Queen Victoria appointed CREED as the official supplier to her royal household: among the fragrances she received was the very first draft of Fleurs de Bulgarie, as much loved today as it was then.
-And the courts of Europe soon followed: Napoleon III and Empress Eugénie of France, Franz-Joseph and Elizabeth of Austro-Hungary, Queen Christina of Spain… And it was at the invitation of the Emperor and Empress of France that CREED upped sticks from London to Paris, where they’ve remained ever since – synonymous with quality and exclusivity, for fragrance-lovers.
-(Jasmine Imperatrice Eugenie was first dabbed onto the pulse-points of the Empress…)
+The fashionable courts of Europe soon followed: Napoleon III and Empress Eugénie of France, Franz-Joseph and Elizabeth of Austro-Hungary, Queen Christina of Spain… And it was at the invitation of the Emperor and Empress of France that CREED upped sticks from London to Paris (see left), where they’ve remained ever since – synonymous with quality and exclusivity, for fragrance-lovers.
+(Jasmine Imperatrice Eugénie was first dabbed onto the pulse-points of the Empress…)

 Olivier Creed – described as ‘the world’s most elegant perfumer’, by The Independent newspaper – is today the sixth generation of the family to run CREED, and took over in 1985.
 Originally, he attended the prestigious École des Beaux-Arts in Paris, to develop his talent for painting.
 And as it happens, Olivier Creed regards perfumery – as we do – as a form of art.
 ‘As with the visual arts, when the moment of inspiration comes, you have to seize it, there and then.’
 He is known to wake in the night with an idea for a work in progress.
 ‘I have a small laboratory close to my bedroom,’ the ‘Créateur Parfumeur‘ told The Independent.
 ‘That way, if I have an idea, I can get down there and try it out straight away.’